 The kitchen is often the hub of the home, the room where people come together to cook and eat every day.
-The shabby chic kitchen is especially warm and inviting, a place to relax and chat – and I hope that these 33 shabby chic kitchen ideas will inspire you to add some beautiful cosy touches to your own kitchen.
+The shabby chic kitchen is especially warm and inviting, a place to relax and chat – and I hope that these 36 shabby chic kitchen ideas (with many to suit even a shoestring budget) will inspire you to add some beautiful cosy touches to your own kitchen.

 1. Window bottles

 Above: Here’s a very simple but really effective idea for the shabby chic kitchen – use cup hooks above the window and hang small glass containers from them to hold flowers.
 You’ll need to wrap some wire or strong string around the lip of each container to give you something to attach to and for some, you might want to then add one or two loops from one side to the other before stringing it up, so they hang fairly evenly (like the container with the tulip in, above).
 These vintage bottles would be perfect to create the same display – priced at £17.01, they offer great value for money:

 Above: A vintage oven is a beautiful feature for a shabby chic home, but not easy to get hold of!
 Look for vintage AGAs as you know you’re buying quality – I managed to hunt down this vintage AGA for just £100 in Powys on preloved.co.uk and it’s still in good working order (below).
 Source: Ladydeco.fr

 No room for a vintage oven?
 Why not splash out on a vintage microwave?
 This one by Daewoo is highly rated and priced at just £70.75 for the green option pictured, it’s great value:

 Above: This pretty metal table is undoubtedly meant for outside but makes a beautiful addition to this shabby chic kitchen.
 (I love the pretty coloured paper that adds interest to the sugary pink kitchen units behind – and the retro stool too!)